ama-team/voxengine-scenario-framework/README.md

 ## The context

-All use-suppleid code is executed inside the context - that means that same specific object will be passed as `this`.
+All user-supplied code is executed inside the context - that means that same specific object will be passed as `this`.
 This object has following properties: